 Education in laboratory animal science is compulsory for those who intend to work and conduct research with laboratory animals at Karolinska institutet.

-Innovation at KI
+Innovation support and IPR at KI

-KI's rules and guidelines for work in the laboratory are available on the portal page Laboratory Safety: up-to-date information, rules, training and tips.
+KI's rules and guidelines for work in the laboratory are available on the portal page Laboratory safety: up-to-date information, rules, training and tips.
 Contact information for KI's experts in biosafety, laboratory safety, chemical safety and radiation protection.

 Library Research Support